How to access brain tissue

 How can I find out if there is additional information, for example cohort data associated with the tissue sample available?

-When a tissue request is made, the custodian brain bank will be contacted and speculative requests can be made for additional data.
-You can email the brain banks holding the tissue samples in which you are interested by using the My Collection of cases through the database.
+You can email the brain banks holding the tissue samples in which you are interested by using the email addresses provided on the Brain Banks page of the UKBBN database.

 If you find out that tissue is from a cohort participant, you may be able to request additional information from investigators running the study.
 Information on current UK cohort studies can be found in the MRC’s cohort directory.